cpunt/cpunt.github.io/_posts/2020-08-20-linked-lists.md

     node.next = node.next.next
     return True
 ```
-In our final method we remove a select index from our Linked List.
-If we can not remove the node because it doesn't exist we return False and if the index is removed successfully we return True.
-This is so the user is aware if the method call was successful or not.
+The final method removes a node at a selected index in the List.
+If the index does not exist because the List is to short, False will be returned since a node wasn't removed.
+If the index does exist, True will be returned since the node was removed.
+This will indicate to the user if the call was successful or not.
 ```Python
 list = LinkedList('1')
 list.addToTail('2')